Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Derivation of

 \section{Derivation of ${N_\text{avg}, i}$}

+At each stage $i$ we aim at producing a specific amount of resource states which will be used at a later stage.
+We want to compute the average number of photons $N_{\text{avg},i}$ needed to produce such states.
+We proceed recursively.
+To produce one state at stage $i$: \begin{itemize} \item one first needs to produce $c_{i-1}$ states at stage $i-1$; \item one then needs to input these $c_{i-1}$ states into a network of probabilistic linear optical operations to produce one desired state.
+This operation succeeds with probability $p_i$. \end{itemize} This procedure is repeated $c_i$ times to obtain the $c_i$ desired resource states.

-We derive a recursive formulation to compute the average number of photons to succeed in the $i$-th stage $N_{\text{avg},i}$.
-To produce a state at stage $i$, we need: \begin{itemize} \item to produce independently many states at stage $i-1$, and the number of photons $X$ needed to produce each state is such that $E[X] = N_{\text{avg},i-1}$, \item once those states are produced, $c_i$ of them are needed to generate the new state, and each attempt succeeds with probability $p_i$, so the number of attempts $Y$ follows a geometric distribution
+Let $X$ be the random variable associated to the number of photons needed to produce $c_{i-1}$ states at stage $i-1$, let $Y$ be the random variable associated to the number of attempts to produce one state at stage $i$ given that $c_{i-1}$ states were produced at stage $i-1$, and let $Z$ be the random variable associated to the number of photons needed to produce $c_i$ states at stage $i$.
+Then $E[X] = N_{avg,i-1}$, $E[Z] = N_{avg,i}$ is the quantity we want to compute, and $Y$ follows a geometric distribution, because each attempt is independent and succeeds with probability $p_i$, so

-\end{itemize} Because we assume perfect resource sharing, only $c_i$ copies are required for each trial.
-Hence, if during one event we try $y \in Y$ times, then the number of photons $z$ needed during this event is given by:

-where $x_{ij} \in X_{ij}$, where $X_{ij}$ are independent and identically distributed random variables, and where $a_i$ is the number of auxiliary photons we need for one trial.
+During one attempt to produce one state, we need $y \in Y$ trials, and a total of $x+a_i$ photons per trial, where $x \in X$ and $a_i$ the number of auxiliary photons used to boost the fusions.
+Repeating this $c_i$ times, the total number of photons $z \in Z$ needed at stage $i$ is:

+where $x_{kj} \in X$ are independent realizations of $X$.
 In other words: